-In fiscal 2018, the Panasonic Group as a whole surveyed around 1,700 suppliers on conflict materials and had responses from 99% of those (as of the end of February 2018).
-Based on the data from the CMRTs that we have collected, we have already conducted a risk analysis and assessment, and have requested further investigations from suppliers according to risks.
-A total of 322 smelters have been identified by the Panasonic Group for all the minerals.
-Among these, 80% of all smelters have been certified as CFS.
+In fiscal 2019, the Panasonic Group as a whole surveyed around 2,300 suppliers on conflict materials and collected responses from 97% of them (as of the end of February 2019).
+Based on the data from the surveys (CMRTs) we have collected, we have already conducted a risk analysis and assessment, and we have requested, according to the risks we have uncovered, further investigations from suppliers.